vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 LIST OF VRATAS AND UTSAVAS

 The following list of vratas and utsavas does not claim to be thoroughly exhaustive.
 But it is far more exhaustive and informative than any similar list so far prepared in English by any one or contained in any work in English.
 The line of demarcation between yratas and utsavas is very thin.
 Many vratas contain an element of festivities and many utsavas have more or less a religious element also and were religious in the beginning though later on they became secular, like the Olympic games of Greece.
 It may be pointed out that in the Asiatic Researches, vol. III, Sir William Jones published a list of Hindu festival days based on the Tithitattva (pp. 257-293 ) and Prof. Kielhorn also inserted a list of festival days based mainly on the Dharmasindhu in I. A. vol. 26 pp. 177-187.
 Both these are meagre.
 The Indian Ephemeris ( vol. I part 1 pp. 55-69 ) has a long descriptive list and a brief but accurate account of Indian festivals in relation to tithis and vice versa.
 Yet it is not as exhaustive as this list will be and it refers hardly to any autho ritative texts.
-Very recently in the Report (1953) of the Calendar Reform Committee presided over by the late Dr. M. N. Saha there is a list of lunar festivals ( from Caitra onward) and solar festi vals and of some important tithis (pp. 101–108) and an alphabeticed list of festivals ( pp. 111-115), which is exhaustive but its great defect is that no texts are cited or referred to and hardly any details are given except month, paksa and tithi.
+Very recently in the Report (1953) of the Calendar Reform Committee presided over by the late Dr. M. N. Saha there is a list of lunar festivals ( from Caitra onward) and solar festi vals and of some important tithis (pp. 101–108) and an alphabeticed list of festivals ( pp. 111-115), which is exhaustive but its great defect is that no texts are cited or referred to and hardly any details are given except month, pakṣa and tithi.
 There are a few works on vratas written in Bengali and other regional languages of India, but I could not include most of them in this volume as I do not know most of those languages, though I have referred to some of them.
 Apart from vratas and utsavas certain matters and technical terms that occur frequently in works on vratas have been included.
 The list is arranged in the Sanskrit alphabetical order, though everything is transliterated into the English alphabet for the convenience of printing.
 For saving space abbreviations have been very largely employed and a list of the most important abbreviations is given in the preceding pages.
 As regards each vrata the time when it begins, whether it is a tithivrata or pāravrata, samvatsara-vrata or & naksatravrata or a prakirpaka vrata is generally indicated ( except where from its very title or descrip tion its nature is clear), the deity to be worshipped is pointed

 254